State and Local Policy Database

 Utility Climate Mitigation Goal

-In 2020, Avangrid, the parent company of United Illuminating, set a goal to reduce greenhouse gas emissions by 35% by 2025 compared to 2015 levels (scope 1 emissions), and achieve carbon neutrality by 2035.
-To achieve 100% emissions reduction by 2035, Avangrid will need to reduce emissions by 5.9% annually from 2018 levels.
+In 2020, Avangrid, the parent company of United Illuminating, to reduce greenhouse gas emissions by 35% by 2025 compared to 2015 levels (scope 1 emissions), and achieve carbon neutrality by 2035.

 City-Led Efforts to Decarbonize the Electric Grid

-The Board of Alders City Services and the Environmental Policy Committee recently voted unanimously in support of a proposed resolution that would have the city formally call on the state legislature and the governor to pass enabling legislation to allow for Community Choice Aggregation to be created in Connecticut.
+In 2019, the Board of Alders City Services and the Environmental Policy Committee voted unanimously in support of a proposed resolution that would have the city formally call on the state legislature and the governor to pass to allow for Community Choice Aggregation to be created in Connecticut.

 Efficiency Efforts in Water ServicesList All